rust-lang/this-week-in-rust/drafts/2017-07-04-this-week-in-rust.md

 ## News & Blog Posts

+* [The *new* TRust-DNS Resolver](https://bluejekyll.github.io/blog/rust/2017/06/30/trust-dns-resolver.html), quick overview of the new 100% Rust and Tokio based Resolver.

 # Friends of the Forest

 Our community likes to recognize people who have made outstanding contributions